Updated: Apr 10

 Difficulties following instructions or remembering information

-In the later years of primary school, grade 3 and above, children can present with the following:
+In the later years of primary school, grade 3 and above, children can present with some of the following:

-Difficulty with literacy related tasks such as spelling and writing
+Difficulty with literacy related tasks such as spelling, reading and writing

 Avoidance of reading tasks and/or limited interest in reading